InnerSourceCommons/InnerSourceLearningPath/workbook/index.md

 ---
 title: Learning Path - Workbook
 ---
-This workbook contains a short questionaire to asses your understanding of this learning path.
+This workbook contains a short questionnaire to asses your understanding of this learning path.